TYPO3-Solr/ext-solr/Documentation/Solr/ConfigurationStructures.rst

 Inside the configSet you find the following folders:

-* conf: This folder contains the solr configuration and all schemata files.
+* conf: This folder contains the Solr configuration and all schemata files.
 There is one directory for each language which ships the schema.xml file for this language.

 The schema.xml file contains the language specific adaptions and includes all general schema fields and types with an XInclude statement.